Sport in India: Gambling, fantasy sports and betting

 Pranab Bradhan and Shibhnath Sarkar have won gold medals at the 2018 Asian Games in bridge game at Jakarta.
-Indians also won two bronze medals in the event.
 This was the first time the game was played in such a major international event.
+Indians also won one silver and two bronze medals in Bridge at the Asian Games.
 The Bridge Federation of India (BFI) is the governing body for bridge game in India.
 BFI nominated Bradhan and Sarkar's names for the Arjuna Award in 2020.

-Traditional games

-Yoga

-It was part of the National games of 2022.

-Indian martial arts

-India has many traditional regional forms of martial arts such as lathi khela, sqay, kalari, kushti, thang-ta, silambam and Kalaripayattu.

-Board games

-Board Games such as Carrom, Ludo, Snakes and ladders and Tick-Tack-Toe are widely played as pass time, mostly by kids.
-These games also played online on mobiles.

 Kho-kho

 Kho kho is a tag sport played by teams of twelve players who try to avoid being touched by members of the opposing team, only nine players of the team enter the field.
 It is one of the two most popular traditional tag games played in schools, the other being kabbadi.
-Kho Kho Federation of India overseas the sports in the country.
+Kho Kho Federation of India oversees the sports in the country.
 In 2022, the first season of Ultimate Kho Kho, a domestic franchise Kho-kho competition, took place in India.